stanleybak/hyst/README.md

 To run the .class files directly, rather than from the .jar, you also need this jar on your classpath (option -cp to java).

 *******************************************************************************
-Python Interface and Hypy (by Stanley Bak)
+Python Interface (by Stanley Bak)
 *******************************************************************************

-Hyst has an optional interface with python, which may be required for some transformation passes.
+Hyst has an optional interface with python (pythonbridge), which may be required for some transformation passes.
 To test if python and the required packages are detected correctly, use the -testpython flag from the command line.
 If python is not setup correctly, you can add the -debug flag to get terminal output to get more insight into the problem.

 Currently, Python 2.7 needs to be installed, as well as the following packages: